 Protect and Survive 2.0 (2016), video still

-Protect and Survive 2.0 (2016) was a collaborative project with artist Emma Finn, consisting of a pamphlet, video and eight volunteers who disseminated instructional material through performance.
+Protect and Survive 2.0 (2016) was a collaborative project with artist Emma Finn, consisting of a pamphlet, a video and eight volunteers who disseminated instructional material through performance.
 Our Protect and Survive 2.0 volunteers demonstrated ‘safe responses’ to different ‘alarms’, using their cloth braids to create a refuge on a dance floor.
 Protect and Survive was first a public information series on civil defence produced by the British government during the late 1970s and early 1980s.
 Intended to inform British citizens on how to protect themselves during a nuclear attack, it consisted of pamphlets and broadcasts.
-The series was originally intended for distribution only in the event of dire national emergency, but provoked such intense public interest that the pamphlets were authorised for general release.
+The series was originally intended for distribution only in the event of a dire national emergency but provoked such intense public interest that the pamphlets were authorised for general release.
 Organizations such as the Campaign for Nuclear Disarmament protested that the pamphlet popularised the idea that a nuclear war could be survived, making such a war more likely.
 The women's movement in the 70s had a strong influence in this regard, much of it emanating from the Greenham Common Women's Peace Camp.
-In 1982 the camp organised 70,000 women to form a 14 mile human chain around a nuclear base.
+In 1982 the camp organised 70,000 women to form a 14-mile human chain around a nuclear base.

 The performance was initially devised for Rhythm Machine in Glasgow and Edinburgh in 2016; and was also performed as part of Cherry Picker at Embassy Gallery, Edinburgh.